It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Arc Words: Whenever his recovery in Tahiti comes up he says, "It's a magical place."
-Implied to be connected to the Dark Secret related to his resurrection.
-After finding out, when Agent Sitwell asks how Tahiti was, he simply says, "It sucked."
+This was implied to be connected to the Dark Secret related to his resurrection.
+After finding out the truth behind "Tahiti", when Agent Sitwell asks how Tahiti was, he simply says, "It sucked."
 Afterwards, he doesn't say anything about Tahiti when it's brought up.

 - Ascended Extra: Originally an MCU-only side character, possibly for comic relief.
 Clark Gregg took the role mostly as a favor to Jon Favreau, but the character proved to be popularnote that Coulson became an official part of the comics, Peter Parker's principal, and the lead character in a TV serial in the MCU, to Fury's successor as Director of S.H.I.E.L.D., and in Fury's opinion, one of the Avengers in his own right.

 - Ascended Fanboy: From a devoted SHIELD agent and a fan of Fury and Rogers to Fury's successor!

 - Ascended Meme: "Coulson Lives" is sometimes seen hidden in episodes of the Stan Lee-sponsored Bad Days cartoon, then Coulson himself does in Episode 12.
 Then when Agents of S.H.I.E.L.D.'s teaser was revealed, Marvel announced tweeting said slogan would unlock a longer trailer.